n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 In this example, there is a static field for FileNameSeperator and ACLString.

-With the field ACLString you can define the ACL that will set in IDM for each exported document.
+With the field ACLString, you can define the ACL that will be set in IDM for each exported document.

 ```
 #Define mappings for the static values